Turbojet: Early designs

 Early German turbojets had severe limitations on the amount of running they could do due to the lack of suitable high temperature materials for the turbines.
 British engines such as the Rolls-Royce Welland used better materials giving improved durability.
 The Welland was type-certified for 80 hours initially, later extended to 150 hours between overhauls, as a result of an extended 500-hour run being achieved in tests.

 General Electric in the United States was in a good position to enter the jet engine business due to its experience with the high-temperature materials used in their turbosuperchargers during World War II.

 Water injection was a common method used to increase thrust, usually during takeoff, in early turbojets that were thrust-limited by their allowable turbine entry temperature.
 The water increased thrust at the temperature limit, but prevented complete combustion, often leaving a very visible smoke trail.

 Allowable turbine entry temperatures have increased steadily over time both with the introduction of superior alloys and coatings, and with the introduction and progressive effectiveness of blade cooling designs.
 On early engines, the turbine temperature limit had to be monitored, and avoided, by the pilot, typically during starting and at maximum thrust settings.
 Automatic temperature limiting was introduced to reduce pilot workload and reduce the likelihood of turbine damage due to over-temperature.

 Components

+Nose bullet

+A nose bullet is a component of a turbojet used to divert air into the intake, in front of the accessory drive and to house the starter motor.